aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets whether to automatically optimize the load performance for worksheet with large cells ignore some style /borders to reduce the load time the default value is true.
+Sets whether to automatically optimize the load performance for worksheet with large cells. it will ignore some style /borders to reduce the load time. the default value is true.

 **Parameters:**
 | Parameter | Type | Description |